-If you have qualified for a reverse mortgage in the past, you should find the qualifying criteria similar for a refinance of your reverse mortgage.
+If you were eligible for a reverse mortgage in the past, you should find the loan requirements similar for a refinance of your reverse mortgage.

 - Be 62 or older.